AlexisNeri/SmartAdaptiveTrafficLightControlSystem/README.md

 ## Usage
 1. Connect two street cameras to the computer running the Traffic Management System.
-2. Update the video sources in `main.py` to point to the streams from the cameras.
+2. Connect and update the GPIO pins referenced at `decision_maker.py` for traffic light control.
-3. Run the Traffic Management System using the command: `python main.py`.
+3. Run the Traffic Management System using the command: `python main.py 0 1`.
+   1. For video files use: `python main.py 'route/to/file1' 'route/to/file2'`.

 ## Customization
 - You can adjust the time intervals and decision logic in `decision_maker.py` to suit your specific traffic management requirements.